SkyEyeLoc/MobileGeo/README.md

-# 🌍 [Cross-View UAV Geo-Localization with Precision-Focused Efficient Design: A Hierarchical Distillation Approach with Multi-view Refinement]
+# 🌍 MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization

-This is the official PyTorch implementation for our paper **"Cross-View UAV Geo-Localization with Precision-Focused Efficient Design: A Hierarchical Distillation Approach with Multi-view Refinement"**.
+This is the official PyTorch implementation for our paper **"MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization"**.

-In this project, We propose **Precision-Focused Efficient Design (PFED)**, a resource-efficient framework combining hierarchical knowledge transfer and multi-view representation refinement. 🚁
+In this project, We propose **MobileGeo**, a resource-efficient framework combining hierarchical knowledge transfer and multi-view representation refinement. 🚁

 ---

 ## 🌟 Efficiency analysis

-**PFED** achieves state-of-the-art performance in both accuracy and efficiency, reaching `97.15% Recall@1` on University-1652 while being over `5x` more efficient in `FLOPs` and `3x faster` than previous top methods.
+**MobileGeo** achieves state-of-the-art performance in both accuracy and efficiency, reaching `97.15% Recall@1` on University-1652 while being over `5x` more efficient in `FLOPs` and `3x faster` than previous top methods.

-Furthermore, PFED runs at `251.5 FPS` on the `AGX Orin` edge device, demonstrating its practical viability for `real-time` UAV applications.
+Furthermore, MobileGeo runs at `251.5 FPS` on the `AGX Orin` edge device, demonstrating its practical viability for `real-time` UAV applications.

 <img src="assets/bubble_all.png" width="60%" height="60%" >